sidpalas/devops-directive-website/content/about/_index.md

 - Cloud Providers
 - Career Advancement

 I am not an expert in all of these topics.
-I'm actually not an expert in ANY of these topics.
+In fact I'm not an expert in ANY of these topics.
 That being said, I am good at [Reading the Docs](https://en.wikipedia.org/wiki/RTFM), asking the right questions, and explaining what I learn along the way.

 Join me!